 People with SMA do not have intellectual difficulties as a result of the disease, and their intelligence is normal.1

-Spinal Muscular Atrophy and breathing difficulties
+SMA and breathing difficulties

 The breathing, sucking, and swallowing difficulties that arise in people with SMA are related to the weakness of the intercostal muscles (muscles supporting the chest wall) leaving the diaphragm as the primarily breathing muscle.2 This weakness creates a serious health danger, because people with SMA often develop respiratory complications, including those due to lung underdevelopment and weak cough, and are vulnerable to respiratory tract infections, to the aspiration of food and fluids, and to sleep problems with hypoventilation.3, 4